Quantum control in foundational experiments

-The use of quantum control {necessitates a re-assessment of Bohr's complementarity} \cite{ns}.
-Partial information about complementary quantities can be obtained in a single experiments \cite{scully,wozu}.
+The use of quantum control necessitates a reassessment of Bohr complementarity \cite{ns}.
+Partial information about complementary quantities can be obtained in a single experiments \cite{scully}.
 Contrary to Bohr's opinion, we do not have to change the experimental setup in order to measure complementary properties \cite{it11} --- we can measure both properties in a single experiment, provided that a component of the apparatus is a quantum object in a superposition state.
 The behaviour is post-selected by the experimenter after the photon has been detected, by correlating the data with the appropriate value of the ancilla.

 A quantum control makes impossible the spacelike separation between the device settings and the system.
 A spacelike separation can be reintroduced by having an additional classical device or creating sub-systems at mutually spacelike events \cite{ijmt12}.
-Quantum delayed-choice experiment can force the proponents of the wave-particle realism to accept the same level of conspiracy as the classically-controlled experiment with the spacelike separation does.
-Adding the spacelike separation between the photon and the ancilla leads to new results \cite{ijmt12}.
+Quantum delayed-choice experiments can force proponents of wave-particle objectivity to accept the same level of conspiracy as their classically-controlled counterpart experiments do with spacelike separation.
+Adding spacelike separation between the photon and the ancilla leads to new results \cite{ijmt12}.
 However, it is still not clear to what extent its introduction is necessary in other experiments.

-Not having to deal with the spacelike separation allows realization of the delayed-choice experiment with NMR \cite{qdc_NMR} or on a chip \cite{job}.

 One of the consequences of the quantum control is the morphing between wave and particle statistics, see Eq.~(\ref{I0phi_alpha}).
-In the experiment of Ref.~\cite{qdc_optics} the states $|0\9$ and $|1\9$ were encoded in the horizontal and vertical polarizatio of a photon.
-The observed wave–particle morphing of a single photon statistics is in an ecellent agreament with the theoretic prediction (Fig.~4).
-In addition, it was clearly demonstrated that due to the interference between the ``wave" and ``particle" states superposition of $|\p\9$ and $|\w\9$ states is markedly different from their classical mixture.
+The measurements reported in ref.~\cite{qdc_optics} are in excellent {agreement} with the theoretic prediction.

 Quantum control showed its usefulness in the delayed-choice experiments.
 As it should be clear from our presentation, it can be used in any experiment where several alternative set-ups are employed.
-We expect to see both the conceptual surprises and practical benefits stemming from its use.
+We expect to see both conceptual surprises and practical benefits stemming from its use.